-Just before Christmas two individuals, both interested in ‘preserving wildlife’, ‘birds, science & environment’, tweeted their own view of the same Scottish sky.
+Last year two individuals, both interested in ‘preserving wildlife’ and ‘birds, science & environment’ respectively, tweeted their own view of the same Scottish sky.

-You may be able to see where I’m going with this – or not!
-When two people, who may not share the same values, have common purpose over working for the environment.
-The same applied to those I met on my field intel trip up north between lockdowns: conservation scientist, upland landowner, moorland buyout campaigner, govt raptor worker, forestry contractor, tenant farmer, rural writer.
+Two people, who may not share the same values, may have common purpose over working for the environment.
+This was evident with those I met on my field intel trip up north between lockdowns: conservation scientist, upland landowner, moorland buyout campaigner, govt raptor worker, forestry contractor, tenant farmer, rural writer.

 All enable me to fine tune my thoughts, update opinion, find new ways to tease out commonality without rancour.
 And keep learning.
 Aldo Leopold was a master at this.
 I’m not sure we are.
 Perhaps Brexit, Covid, Trumpism put on hold our “ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function” (F Scott Fitzgerald).